Braqzen/research/.docs/reth.md

 There are many sections available for customization.

-##### Stages

-The stages section concerns itself with content such as, but not limited to, syncing of blockchain data, maintaining state and updating the database.
+- `Stages`: Configures syncing of blockchain data, maintaining state, updating the database etc.

-##### Peers

-The peers section concerns itself with management of network connections such as limiting the number of peers, time between attempting reconnection and peer reputation scoring.
+- `Peers`: Configures management of network connections such as limiting the number of peers, time between attempting reconnection and peer reputation scoring.

-##### Sessions

-The session section concerns itself with individual network sessions between peers and handles request timeouts and buffer sizes per peer.
+- `Sessions`: Configures individual network sessions between peers and handles request timeouts and buffer sizes per peer.

-##### Pruning

-The pruning section concerns itself with data storage and enables specific segments to be pruned independently of the others.
+- `Prunning`: Configures data storage and enables specific segments to be pruned independently of the others.
 This includes receipts, storage and account histories, when to prune etc.

 #### Database